FHICT-Ordio/general/Portfolio/IP/Research/SSL Security Research.md

 | HTTP | Hyper Text Transfer Protocol, the standard transfer protocol for web applications |
 | HTTPS | Secured Hyper Text Transfer Protocol, similar to HTTP, however extra security measurements are included in this transfer protocol |
 | DNS | Domain Name System, a service to map a url aka domain (for example robinvanhoof.tech) to a public IP address (86.92.40.132) |

 <br><br>

+## Summary
+This research was about understand what SSL certificats are but most importantly how to apply SSL certificates to dockerized applications.
+The result is of this research is summerized and further explained in a public step by step tutorial video that can be used by fellow software developers to apply SSL certificates in their dockerized applications.
+This video can be found on Youtube [here](https://www.youtube.com/watch?v=e2L1VM-Z6_U).

+<br><br>